atlefren/voronoigeom/README.md

 // an array of GeoJson Polygon Features
 ```

-When passing in multi-geometries, a voronoi polygon is generated for each part of the multi-geom
+- When passing in multi-geometries, a voronoi polygon is generated for each part of the multi-geom
+- In order to create additional Voronoi polygons (ie empty polygons), pass a number as the second argument to voronoiGeom.

 ## Limitations